Rich2/jvmjs/README.md

 # jvmjs
-So this repository is created from the [openstrat](https://github.com/Rich2/openstrat) for the purposes of illustraing a Scala 3 issue.
+So this repository is created from the [openstrat](https://github.com/Rich2/openstrat) for the purposes of illustrating a Scala 3 issue.
 The code compiles for Jvm but is failing for Scala.js.
 There are 2 modules Util and Graphics.
 Util compiles under all 4 combinations of Js and jvm targets and
 Scala 2.13.6 and Scala 3.0.1-RC2.
 The graphics module fails for Scala.js on Scala 3.
 In Sbt:<br>
 <br>